 2. Policy Formulation: Details are set out about what this could look like.
 At what age are you are setting supports?
+How do we frame the "right to housing"?
+What are some proposals to possible problems?

-4. Policy Implementation: Passed to the public administrators and civil servants who deliver the policy change that
+- 3. Policy Legitimation: Elected officials spearhead the campaign as their ask, which provides legitimacy to legislative colleagues. - 4.
+Policy Implementation: Passed to the public administrators and civil servants who deliver the policy change that was requested.